Meet McRae

 Meet the Team

-To best meet the needs of our growing circle of families, we have a team of qualified professional postpartum doulas.
+To best meet the needs of our growing circle of families, we have a team of qualified professional postpartum doulas and an IBCLC/SLP.
 This way, you can work one-on-one with me prenatally while our team members maintain continuity of care.
 (Many clients have suggested I clone myself, and this was as close as I could get.)

-If you want two or three weeks of support exclusively from me, there are packages you can choose for that.
+If you want support from a specific doula, there are packages you can choose for that.

-If you want two or three weeks of support exclusively from me, there are packages you can choose for that.
+If you want support from a specific doula, there are packages you can choose for that.

 Franccesca HagenIt has always been my passion to care for others.
 Caring for families in their new season of life gives me both purpose and joy.
 As a postpartum doula, I have used my many years of experience in childcare to foster the growth and confidence of families.
 I look forward to meeting and working with each new family! |